9track/FlashFloppy-wiki/Error-Messages.md

 ### `Fnn` / `*FAT*nn*` / `*FATFS* nn`

 A 2-digit error code defined by the FatFS library.

+In HxC Compatibility mode this probably means you have stale slot assignments in HXCSDFE.CFG.
+You should copy a fresh version of HXCSDFE.CFG to your USB stick and reassign slots using the Autoboot file selector.

-Usually indicates bad physical media or a bad filesystem.
+In other cases this error usually indicates bad physical media or a bad filesystem.
 Try formatting or replacing your USB drive.

 ### `Enn` / `*ERR*nn*` / `*ERROR* nn`